Smoke & Tobacco-Free Policy

 This policy applies twenty-four (24) hours a day, seven (7) days a week.

 - “Smoking” means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, or pipe or any other lighted or heated tobacco or plant product, including marijuana, intended for inhalation in any manner or form.
 “Smoking” also includes the use of an e-cigarette that creates a vapor, in any manner or in any form, or the use of any oral smoking device for the purpose of circumventing the prohibition of smoking in this Policy

 - “Tobacco Products” means all forms of tobacco, including but not limited to cigarettes, cigars, pipes, water pipes (hookah), e-cigarettes (any device intended to simulate smoking), and the variety of smokeless tobacco products.

 - “Members of the University community” include its faculty, staff, students, volunteers, customers and visitors.

-Tobacco use may be permitted for controlled research with prior approval of the provost, dean or department chair, or the Institutional Review Board, and in addition, in a the case of smoking, the Director of Public Safety.
+Tobacco use and/or smoking may be permitted for controlled research with prior approval of the provost, dean or department chair, the Institutional Review Board, and the director of Public Safety.
 Smoke, like any other laboratory air contaminant generated, shall be controlled locally in a chemical hood or other exhaust system that provides 100% exhaust to the outside.

-Tobacco use on campus may be permitted for educational or religious ceremonial purposes with prior approval of the dean or director responsible for the facility in which the use will occur, the Provost or appropriate director, and, in the case of smoking, the Director of Public Safety.
+Tobacco use and/or smoking on campus may be permitted for educational or religious ceremonial purposes with prior approval of the provost, dean or director responsible for the facility in which the use will occur, and the director of Public Safety.